-- Responding to Behaviour - QS3.2 - Managing & 3.21 Providers are responsible for understanding and responding to behaviours in appropriate ways that meet the needs of the individual child.
+- 3.21 Childminders are responsible for understanding and responding to behaviours in appropriate ways that meet the needs of the individual child.
 They should ensure there are consistent expectations and positive behaviour management systems in place.
-Practitioners should understand the developmental needs of the child and not just the chronological age of the child and meet their learning and development needs accordingly.
-This should form a policy around positive behaviour for learning and be shared with parents. - 3.22 If physical intervention was taken to ensure the safety of a child/ren or staff from immediate danger, personal injury or in extreme circumstance to manage a child's behaviour, the person is not deemed to have used corporal punishment.
-Providers must keep written records of any occasion where physical intervention is used and parents must be informed on the same day or as soon as is reasonably possible. - 3.23 Providers must not use or threaten corporal punishment and must not use or threaten any punishment which could humiliate, intimidate or adversely affect a child's well-being. - Nurture & Well-Being - 3.31 Providers must ensure staff are sensitive, supportive, respectful and responsive to children's needs, helping children to feel confident, valued, appreciated and loved. - QS3.3 3.32 Providers ensure positive communication occurs between children, staff, parents and other professionals in their setting. - 3.33 Providers should ensure the child's voice is sought in decisions affecting them.
+Childminders should understand the developmental needs of the child and not just the chronological age of the child and meet their learning and development needs accordingly.
+This should form a policy around positive behaviour for learning and be shared with parents. - 3.22 If physical intervention was taken to ensure the safety of a child/ren or other adult from immediate danger, personal injury or in extreme circumstance to manage a child's behaviour a person is not deemed to have used corporal punishment.
+Childminders must keep written records of any occasion where physical intervention is used and parents must be informed on the same day or as soon as is reasonably possible. - 3.23 Childminders must not use or threaten corporal punishment and must not use or threaten any punishment which could humiliate, intimidate or adversely affect a child's well-being. - Nurture & Well-Being

+QS3.3

+- 3.31 Childminders must ensure they are, supportive, respectful and responsive to children's needs, helping children to feel confident, valued, appreciated and loved. - 3.32 Childminders ensure positive communication occurs between children, adults, parents and other professionals in their home or when visiting an activity. - 3.33 Childminders should ensure the child's voice is sought in decisions affecting them.
 For non-verbal children this is done through a variety of ways such as; skilful observations, gesture, sign language, pictorially, through physical reactions etc.